 The images below are of how the Jewish cemetery in Shumsk appeared on a visit by Howard Freedman in 1999, before the establishment of the fence.
 About a third of the graves were covered over by thicket and trees.
-Ironically, the trees and overgrowth actually offered protection to some of the stones from the elements.

 This is the best preserved section of the cemetery, with most of the headstones standing.